ycpranchu/RayTracingInVulkan/README.md

 # Ray Tracing In Vulkan
 This forked repository modifies the Ray Tracing In Vulkan application from GPSnoopy for use with the [Vulkan-Sim](https://github.com/ubc-aamodt-group/vulkan-sim) simulator and LumiBench benchmark.
+LumiBench is compatible with Vulkan-Sim version 2.0.0 and above.

 If you use LumiBench in your research, please cite:
 > Lufei Liu, Mohammadreza Saed, Yuan Hsi Chou, Davit Grigoryan, Tyler Nowicki, Tor M. Aamodt, LumiBench: A Benchmark Suite for Hardware Ray Tracing, In proceedings of the IEEE International Symposium on Workload Characterization (IISWC), Ghent, Belgium October 1–3, 2023.